studentX/lab2/scheduler/README.md

 # <img src="../assets/lab.png" width="32" height="auto"/> Custom Scheduler Lab

-> The party pooper scheduler!
-Write a party scheduler that will only schedule
+> The party pooper💩scheduler!
-> a pod if it has a costume.
+> Write a party scheduler that will only schedule a pod if it has a costume.

+NOTE: [NO GO CHOPS!]
+Skip to step #3

-1. Define a custom party scheduler aka partysched, that checks if a given pod has a costume label set to either ghoul or goblin and matches node costumes...
+1. Implement a custom party scheduler aka partysched, that checks if a given pod has a costume label set to either ghoul or goblin
 2. Make sure your pod gets scheduled on a node with the same costume as to pod's costume label
 3. For all other cases ie no label or incorrect attire, make sure your scheduler selected no nodes and spews out a log.